ungoogled-software/ungoogled-chromium/README.md

 Also, ungoogled-chromium is available in several **software repositories**:

 * Arch Linux: [Available in AUR as `ungoogled-chromium`](https://aur.archlinux.org/packages/ungoogled-chromium/)
-    * NOTE: `ungoogled-chromium-bin` is *not* officially part of ungoogled-chromium.
-Please submit all issues to the maintainer of the PKGBUILD.
 * Fedora: Available in [RPM Fusion](https://rpmfusion.org) as `chromium-browser-privacy`.
 * Gentoo Linux:
   * [`::pf4public`](https://github.com/PF4Public/gentoo-overlay) overlay maintains an *unofficial*  [`ungoogled-chromium`](https://github.com/PF4Public/gentoo-overlay/tree/master/www-client/ungoogled-chromium) ebuild